About this tool

 Storage layout is one of the most common reasons upgradeable contracts go wrong in production.
 Bring the design for a focused review.

-Book a smart contract review
+Book a smart contract reviewFrequently asked questions

-How does Solidity decide what to pack?
+- How does Solidity decide what to pack into storage slots?

-For a mapping declared at slot N and key K, the value slot is keccak256(abi.encode(K, N)).
-The tool exposes this in the mapping calculator section.
-Address keys must be padded to 32 bytes, integer keys are encoded as uint256.
-This is the same derivation that Solidity uses internally when you read or write mapping[key].
+- For a mapping declared at slot N and key K, the value slot is keccak256(abi.encode(K, N)).
+The mapping calculator in this tool exposes the derivation.
+Address keys must be padded to 32 bytes.
+Integer keys are encoded as uint256.
+This is the same derivation that Solidity uses internally every time you read or write mapping[key], which is why every Solidity engineer should know it.

-For mapping(K1 => mapping(K2 => V)) declared at slot N, the inner mapping for outer key K1 starts at keccak256(abi.encode(K1, N)).
+- For mapping(K1 => mapping(K2 => V)) declared at slot N, the inner mapping for outer key K1 starts at keccak256(abi.encode(K1, N)).
 The value for K2 inside that inner mapping is then keccak256(abi.encode(K2, keccak256(abi.encode(K1, N)))).
-Apply the formula recursively.
+Apply the formula recursively for any depth.
+The cost is one keccak256 per level of nesting at read time.

-Does this tool compile real Solidity?
+- Does this Solidity storage visualizer compile real contracts?

 Related services and reading